-This photograph shows the scene of the celebration held in Scottsville that day to celebrate the homecoming of Wheatland’s World War I soldiers.
-It was taken in the park that was on the south side of Main Street where the house numbered 25 now stands.
+A celebration was held in Scottsville that day to celebrate the homecoming of Wheatland’s World War I soldiers in the park that was on the south side of Main Street where the house numbered 25 now stands.
 The house was built in 1924 by the Rochester Telephone Company to house its Scottsville office.
 It later became Phil’s Barber Shop and more recently the Excellent Air office.
 Rev. Patrick McArdle is standing with his arms raised giving a short address of welcome.
 He later presented a medal to each of the returning soldiers.

-This group photograph of the returned World War I soldiers was taken on the site of the Scottsville bandstand on the day of the celebration.
-The medal that each of the men received that day was inscribed, “1917 – 1919.
+The returned World War I soldiers each received a medal that day with the inscription, “1917 – 1919.
 For Democracy, Liberty and Justice.
 Presented by the people of Wheatland, NY, to their loyal fighting sons.”
 They are wearing the medals on the pockets of their uniforms in the picture.
 It was indeed a happy occasion.
 The “war to end war” was over and all but two of our local men had come home.
 One hundred years later we know that there has been no end to war, but we can remember the gratitude felt that day when peace had come, and we can appreciate the sacrifices of the men who had bravely represented our community.